tidev/titanium-docs/docs/api/titanium/filesystem/file.md

 The `Resources` directory and all the files in it are read-only.
 On Android, resource files are stored in the resource bundle and do not have all of the properties of normal files.
 In particular, they do not have creation or modification timestamps.

+## Examples

+### Reading a File

+Data files shipped with the application are stored in the resources directory.

+This example reads string data from a text file.

+    // resourcesDirectory is actually the default location, so the first
+    // argument could be omitted here.
+    file = Ti.Filesystem.getFile(Ti.Filesystem.resourcesDirectory, "textfile.txt");
+    var blob = file.read();
+    var readText = blob.text;
+    // dispose of file handle & blob. file = null;
+    blob = null;

+### Creating a Subdirectory

+Files that the application writes to need to be stored outside of the resources directory, since that directory is read-only.

+This example creates a subdirectory to store downloaded images.
+The example assumes that two variables are defined elsewhere in the code: myImageID, a string containing some kind of ID for the downloaded image, and myImageData, a `Blob` containing JPEG image data.

+    var imageDir = Ti.Filesystem.getFile(Ti.Filesystem.applicationDataDirectory,
+        'downloaded_images');
+    if (! imageDir.exists()) {
+        imageDir.createDirectory();
+    }

+    // .resolve() provides the resolved native path for the directory. var imageFile  = Ti.Filesystem.getFile(imageDir.resolve(), myImageID + '.jpg');
+    Ti.API.info("ImageFile path is: " + imageFile.resolve());
+    if (imageFile.write(myImageData)===false) {
+        // handle write error
+    }
+    // dispose of file handles
+    imageFile = null;
+    imageDir = null;

 <ApiDocs/>